 After her first year of law school, Claire studied abroad in Lyon, France, studying comparative law and gaining experience from a U.S. District Judge, Chief Judge Shelly Dick for the Middle District of Louisiana.

 While at LSU Law, Claire participated in various trial competitions, including the Vinson Elkins week-long trial advocacy program where she learned from experienced trial attorneys and judges.

 Prior to joining Arnold & Itkin, Claire worked for several talented trial attorneys and externed for U.S. District Magistrate Judge Richard L. Bourgeois, Jr. for the Middle District of Louisiana.

 Claire graduated with a Juris Doctorate, a degree in comparative law, and a graduate certificate in energy law and policy.
-After moving to Houston, Claire joined Arnold & Itkin as a law clerk.
-She was admitted to the Texas Bar in October 2019 and proudly joined the Arnold & Itkin team as an attorney in 2020.
-In Claire’s short time with our firm, she has participated in hundreds of depositions and has tried two cases to verdict—all during a global pandemic.
+After moving to Houston, Claire joined Arnold & Itkin as a law clerk and was hired as an attorney upon passing the bar exam.
+In Claire’s short time with our firm, she has participated in hundreds of depositions and has tried four cases to verdict—all during a global pandemic.
 Her most recent verdict was $1.5 million in the Western District of Oklahoma.
-She helps our team fight for the future that clients deserve by refusing to back down, even when the other side won’t cooperate.
+Claire has obtained nearly $40,000,000.00 in settlements for her clients over the last three years.
+She also had the incredible opportunity to try a plant explosion case against Exxon Mobil in Harris County with Kurt Arnold, which resulted in a favorable settlement after nearly three weeks of trial.
+Claire helps our team fight for the future that clients deserve by refusing to back down, even when the other side won’t cooperate.